 Eventually, other seniors got in trouble as well and joined me at Ms. Hebert’s table.
 Before you knew it we were the only table that was allowed to chat a bit and we had excellent conversations while the rest of study hall had to be quiet.

-When I started to read the ‘print edition’ of the Columbus Dispatch circa 2015 it was only natural to start doing the Jumble again.
+It wasn’t until 2015 that I noticed one could read newspapers in their printed format right on their website.
+I’ve been an early riser for about 15 years now and it was only natural to start reading my hometown newspaper again as part of my morning routine, especially for the nostalgia.
 There have been moments where I thought I’d switch to the crossword puzzle but the pull of nostalgia and given that the crossword would take more time than the Jumble I’ve never made a change.

 My morning routine for many years now has been to make tea, prepare coffee for my wife, put away dishes and then sit down to read The Columbus Dispatch, The San Francisco Chronicle and the New York Times in that order, with our doggie on my lap.
 Time permitting I read them all but the Dispatch, the Jumble and the Dispatch comics are a must.